adam-r-kowalski/atom/README.md

     log("hello world")
 }

-# conditionals with a void type don't need an else branch
+# conditionals with a void type can leave off the else branch
 start = fn(n: i32) void {
     if (n > 5) {
         log("hello world")
     }
 }

 # interfaces allow you to code against different types in a uniform way
 Shape = interface[T] {